Burn Ban

 Section Highlights and Attractions

-This section features some of Washington State’s most unique landscapes: the Palouse and the Columbia Plateau – the latter featuring deep channels carved by the Missoula Floods (aka Ice Age Floods).
-Rock Lake (public access currently closed to this section pending renovation of several trestles and tunnels) is a prime example of the power of the Missoula Floods featuring dramatic basalt cliffs along lake’s seven miles.
-There are several train-era features along this section, including the Tekoa Trestle, a 976-foot-long trestle rising 125 feet above Hangman Creek.
-The Rosalia Railroad Bridges is another unique feature of the trail – it’s reinforced concrete archway construction (designed to catch the eyes of passengers on two competing rail lines and county road) was placed on the National Register of Historic Places in 1982.
+This trail features some of Washington state’s most unique and iconic landscapes.
+The Palouse and Columbia Plateau – the latter featuring deep channels carved by the Missoula Floods (aka Ice Age Floods).
+Rock Lake (public access is closed pending renovation of several trestles and tunnels) is a prime example of the power of the Missoula Floods featuring dramatic basalt cliffs along the lake’s seven miles.

 Camping